pragmint/open-practices/capabilities/flexible-infrastructure.md

 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.

 1. **Rigid & Manual:** Infrastructure changes are slow and labor-intensive, requiring manual intervention and taking weeks or months to complete.
-2. **Limited Automation:** Some routine infrastructure tasks are automated, but provisioning, scaling, and resource allocation still require manual effort and human interaction, and there is limited visibility into resource utilization and costs.
+2. **Limited Automation:** Some routine infrastructure tasks are automated, but provisioning, scaling, and resource allocation still require manual effort and human interaction.
+There is limited visibility into resource utilization and costs.
 3. **Advanced Automation:** Infrastructure changes are largely automated, with self-service capabilities and rapid scalability, but different teams and functions may still work in silos, with some manual handoffs and coordination required.
 4. **On-Demand & Elastic:** Infrastructure is fully automated, with seamless collaboration and alignment between teams and functions, enabling rapid scaling and flexibility, and providing a unified, on-demand experience for users.